PINTO0309/PGC/README.md

 # PGC
 Ultrafast pointing gesture classification.
 Classify whether the finger is pointing near the center of the camera lens.

 A model that can only detect slow human gestures is completely worthless.
 A resolution of 32x32 is sufficient for human hand gesture classification.
+LSTM and 3DCNN are useless because they are not robust to environmental noise.

 https://github.com/user-attachments/assets/19268cf9-767c-441e-abc0-c3abd8dba57a